radekkozak/discordian/README.md

 ### Task lists

-The way the fancy task lists works in editor mode as well is via quite `hackish` means.
+The way the fancy task lists works in editor mode is via quite `hackish` means.
 Therefore, it's mandatory to have `Smart indent list` option enabled in Obsidian.
 From my own experience I would also recommend having `Toggle checklist status` under some hotkey.
 This would definitely make working with tasks / checklist list a blaze.
 I know I love it that way!
 If needed one can also revert to defaults via plugin.